 Tech issues have the potential to derail your day-of-show streaming efforts.
 But the worst unexpected problems come from the business side of your role.
 Because these challenges often go ignored or undetected.
 Especially if you’re spending too much time, attention, and energy on purely creative tasks.

 For some reason, many producers believe that artistry and business isn’t any one person’s job.
 But that’s simply not the case.
 At least it’s not for any production environment hoping to sustain long-term success and growth.
 Without a solid business strategy driving audience engagement, content distribution, and ticket sales behind the scenes, your work isn’t seen.
 And that’s not a good situation for anyone involved.

 It’s important to learn new skills and develop a pro producer mindset.
-Otherwise, live streaming and online performances can’t be a sustainable and profitable part of your future.
+Otherwise, live streaming productions can’t be a sustainable and profitable part of your future.